 Articling Law Students will benefit from regular reviews that take place between the Students and their Principals to ensure a successful and rewarding articling term.
 We also encourage Students to provide us with feedback and suggestions for improving our program.

 As a regulated recruitment process, the City receives and reviews applications, and interviews candidates, in accordance with the guidelines, rules and deadlines set by the Law Society of Upper Canada (LSUC).
+Details about the 2018 Application Process will be posted once the recruitment dates have been confirmed by the LSUC.

 All inquiries can be directed to: